pantheon-systems/documentation/source/docs/articles/sites/installing-redis-on-wordpress.md

     - developing
 keywords: enable redis, add redis, redis on wordpress, redis for wordpress, using redis on wordpress, configure redis on wordpress, configure redis
 ---
-Enable Redis cache server from your Pantheon Site Dashboard by going to Settings > Add Ons > Add.
+*Important:* First enable Redis cache server from your Pantheon Site Dashboard by going to Settings > Add Ons > Add.
+It may take a couple minutes for the Redis server to come online.

 Currently, all plans except for Personal can use Redis.
 Redis is available to Sandbox plans for developmental purposes, but Redis will not be available going live on a Personal plan.